Enhance the lives of Seniors with a range of services appropriate to support their independence and live a fulfilling life.

 The Community Services Partnership program started to provide elders with various services via volunteers.
 Some of the services included friendly visiting, transportation, telephone reassurance, light housekeeping, light chores, computer instruction and commodity surplus food delivery.
 All of the services were provided to the elderly, FREE OF CHARGE.

 The partnership originally covered five North Country communities; Dalton, Jefferson, Lancaster, Twin Mountain and Whitefield.
 In 1999, with the receipt of Faith in Action monies, three more towns were added to the service area; Bethlehem, Groveton and Littleton.
+In 2021 Colebrook was added with the help of a grant from the New Hampshire Charitable Foundation.

 The name of the program changed over the years from Community Services Partnership to the Caleb Group, and then in 2004 the name changed once again to its current name of the Caleb Interfaith Volunteer Caregivers.
 In June of 2004, the Caleb Interfaith Volunteer Caregivers (CIVC) spun off from the Caleb Foundation and became its own entity, a 501(c)3 not-for-profit organization.